To apply for this vacancy Log In

 - Ability to effectively organize and direct personnel during crisis or emergency situations.

 - Demonstrate ability and knowledge to provide team leadership for planning.

 - Must complete new faculty orientation within one semester of start date.

 Other Position Requirements:

-1. Works effectively and productively as a team member.
+- Works effectively and productively as a team member.
 Keeps others informed of information needed.
-Treats others with respect, maintaining a spirit of cooperation.
+Treat others with respect, maintaining a spirit of cooperation.

-3. Maintains acceptable overall attendance record, to include department meetings, all-employee meetings/trainings as required.
+- Maintains acceptable overall attendance record, to include department meetings, all-employee meetings/trainings as required.
 Ensures appropriate notification to supervisor for absences, and ensure that work is covered.
-Is flexible in work schedule when needed.
+Be flexible in work schedule when needed.

-5. Demonstrates the ability and willingness to handle new assignments, changes in procedures and business requirements.
-Identifies what needs to be done and takes appropriate action.
+- Demonstrates the ability and willingness to handle new assignments, changes in procedures and business requirements.
+Identifies what needs to be done and take appropriate action.

-8. Participates in a minimum of 20 hours professional development activities per year to remain current with industry trends and advancements.
+- Participates in at least 20 hours of professional development activities to remain current with industry trends and advancements.

 2/6/2019 12:00:00 AM